youssef-223/Medical-RAG-QA/README.md

    - Fine-tune LLaMA models for specific medical contexts.
 - User Feedback:
    - Add a feature to collect user feedback for continuous improvement.
+- Use different chains:
+   - Experience different langchain chains like StuffChain, MapReducechain.